anandthakker/anandthakker.github.io/contents/about/experience/freelance/parkmath.md

 3. Using Jekyll and [Prose](http://github.com/prose/prose) to automate the publishing workflow (since most of my co-authors don't know HTML very well).

-So far this has produced at least one little [open source module](https://github.com/anandthakker/prerender-mathjax), and has recently also prompted me to start [working on Prose for its own sake](https://github.com/prose/prose/commits?author=anandthakker).